dynamicloud/dynamicloud_nodejs_api/README.md

 #Conditions object

-This object provides a set of methods to build conditions and add them to the query object
+This object provides a set of functions to build conditions and add them to the query object
 ```javascript
 function and(left, right);
 function or(left, right);